Observations and Recommendations About

 3) How much will it cost you to make it or have it made?
 That includes the shipping costs (and import if applicable) to get it to your location.

 4) How much will your inventory and related costs be?
-This includes your space, utilities, employees, computers, internet, telephone, packaging supplies (I buy thousands of dollar's worth of cardboard boxes per year...) etc. It also includes how much the money is worth that you have invested in this part of your business.
+This includes your space, utilities, employees, computers, internet, telephone, packaging supplies (I buy thousands of dollars' worth of cardboard boxes per year...) etc. It also includes how much the money is worth that you have invested in this part of your business.
 In other words, if you spend several thousand dollars for inventory and several more thousand to set up and operate the business, how much could you earn on that investment if you put it into the stock market or another form of hands-free investment.
 That value of the money has be deducted from your profit.

 5) How much is your time worth?
 If you spent the same amount of time selling another product that is already invented and someone else was bearing all the inventory and distribution costs, how much money could you earn with your time?
-If you answer that by saying, "But I don't like sales," then you DEFINATELY don't want to invent a product of your own because you will have to be a salesman to sell it.
+If you answer that by saying, "But I don't like sales," then you DEFINITELY don't want to invent a product of your own because you will have to be a salesman to sell it.
 The majority of the time, you can make more money faster with commissioned sales of someone else's product than inventing your own.
 Sorry about that.
 But it's the cold hard truth.
 Sales is where the big money is.

-I've abandoned several ideas, some with fully-functional prototypes because of the answers to those questions.
-And I have a warehouse and distribution system up and running, so those costs are already covered!
+I have abandoned several ideas, some with fully-functional prototypes because of the answers to those questions.
+And I have the advantage of a warehouse and distribution system up and running, so those costs are already covered!
 For instance, I designed a motorized pottery wheel that made it much easier to use than any machines already on the market.
 It had an easy-to-control variable speed foot throttle, a self-centering shaping device, and was quieter than other wheels.
 I had pottery experts use it and exclaim that it was far superior to anything else on the market.
 In spite of all that, I concluded that the marketplace wouldn't pay enough more for it than the existing machines that already had well-established reputations and methods of distribution.
 Further, the retail value of a device like that is in the $300 to $600 range, and given the cost of manufacturing, the margin wasn't great enough to justify the advertising and marketing costs.

 Basic raw market research is not expensive.
 Even casual research using the Internet will help you.
 Do a lot of online searches for words or terms that might be associated with your product.
 Ask professionals in that industry if they have ever seen anything like your proposed invention.
 For instance, if it has to do with plumbing, find the most experienced plumber you can, and ask them if they've ever seen anything like it before.
 Get their opinions.
 Ask them if it would be something they would use.
 If yes, ask them how much they would pay for something like it.
 Ask, ask, ask.